Online Master of Education in Educational Technology

 What is ETEC?

-This online master's program provides leading-edge development and growth opportunities for students who want to focus on instructional design, distance education, training and development, teacher education and the utilization of instructional technologies.
+This master’s program provides leading-edge development and growth opportunities for students who want to work in areas of instructional design, distance education, training and development, and teacher education.
+Students utilize instructional technologies and explore educational media, visual literacy, strategic planning, learning technologies, and Web design.

 - 2016 - Association for Educational Communications & Technology Immersive Learning Award